workers-safety/workers-safety-website/content/communications/uber-v.heller-a-win-for-the-gig-economy-workers.md

 categories = ["case law", "law reform"] date = 2020-06-29T04:00:00Z
-tags = ["health and safety", "workers rights"] title = "Uber v Heller - A win for the “Gig” Economy Workers."
+tags = ["health and safety", "workers rights"] title = "Uber v.
+Heller - A win for the “Gig” Economy Workers."

 +++
 The Supreme Court of Canada released the decision in _Uber Technologies Inc. v.
 Heller._ The Clinic was one of several intervenors in the matter to raise the issue of the need to protect statutory minimums for workers.